Making Your Own Christmas Cookie Box

 DECIDE ON WHAT TO FILL YOUR COOKIE BOX WITH

-Select three to four cookies or desserts to fill your boxes with.
+Select five to six cookies or desserts to fill your boxes with.
 I chose German Christmas Cookies (recipe here), Hazelnut Horseshoes (recipe here), Rum or Yum Balls (recipe here) and Gingerbread Triangles (I halved this recipe and used a triangle cookie cutter to cut out each piece).
-I also added some bael fruit pieces for tea, you could include small sealed jars of homemade salted caramel, homemade fudge in wrappers, a festive spice mix, even Christmas decorations, the list is endless.
+I also added some bael fruit pieces for tea, you could include small sealed jars of homemade salted caramel, flavoured sugars (like cinnamon or cardamom), homemade fudge in wrappers, a festive spice mix, Christmas decorations, a store-bought sweet or candy that’s connected to your culture, the list is endless.

 Before placing the biscuits or treats in the box be sure to add a little ‘cushion’ for them.
 You could use baking paper pieces, cupcake liners, or wrapping paper pieces.
-Then when everything’s in place, simply seal your box with a Christmas sticker or tie it closed with a ribbon with a name tag or card and gift away. .
+If you’re not using a box with dividers, then create some cushioning by adding crinkle-cut paper or bubble wrap (tip: you can cover it in gift wrap to make it look more festive).
+Cover your crinkle-cut paper or bubble wrap with paper tissue and then when everything’s in place, simply seal your box with a Christmas sticker or tie it closed with a ribbon with a name tag or card and gift away.